ritalaiadesign/clock/README.md

-# clock
+# desktop-aesthetic
-Clock widget for my desktop and Notion aesthetic
+Aesthetic widgets for my desktop and Notion